phetsims/equality-explorer/doc/implementation-notes.md

 ## Related simulations

 **Equality Explorer: Basics**: The _Basics_ screen in this sim is identical to the _Basics_ screen in _Equality Explorer_.
-The _Lab_ screen adds the ability to change the values (weights) of real-world objects, something that was no doable in _Equality Explorer_.
+The _Lab_ screen adds the ability to change the values (weights) of real-world objects, something that was not doable in _Equality Explorer_.

-**Equality Explorer: Two Variables**: Equality Explorer only presents the student with one variable, `x`.
+**Equality Explorer: Two Variables**: Equality Explorer presents the student with one variable, `x`.
 But the code was written to support multiple variables, and that's demonstrated in _Equality Explorer: Two Variables_, where the student is presented with equations involving `x` and `y`.